 Set up accounts

 For every cryptoasset that you use with Ledger Live, you will need to create at least one account.
 If you want, you can create multiple accounts for a cryptoasset and rename them as you like.
 For example, you could create a Bitcoin spending account and a Bitcoin savings account.

-- Once you have installed the cryptoasset apps on the Ledger Nano S, you are now ready to setup accounts and send and receive transactions.
+Once you have installed the cryptoasset apps on the Ledger Nano S, you are now ready to setup accounts and send and receive transactions.

-- From the drop down menu in Ledger Live, select a cryptoasset that you have installed on your Ledger Nano S and click “Continue.”
+From the drop down menu in Ledger Live, select a cryptoasset that you have installed on your Ledger Nano S and click “Continue.”
 Note: if the cryptoasset that you have installed is not listed in the drop down menu, then you will need to use a third party app to access this coin instead of Ledger Live.
 For example; for ERC20 tokens you need to use MyEtherWallet, for Stellar you need to use Stellar Account Viewer, and for Factom you need to use MyFactomWallet.

 Receive cryptoassets onto you Ledger Nano S

 You are now ready to transfer your cryptoassets onto your Ledger Nano S. We recommend first trying to transfer a small amount of cryptoassets to your Ledger Nano S to make sure you understand the process.

 Click on “Receive,” under the Menu in Ledger Live.

 Select the account that you want to send your assets to.

 On your Ledger Nano S, select the cryptoasset that you are receiving.

 You can now copy and paste the public address listed on Ledger Live.
 Click on “Copy” or use the QR code.

-- Paste this address into the wallet or exchange that your cryptoassets are currently being stored.
+Paste this address into the wallet or exchange that your cryptoassets are currently being stored.
 For example if your cryptoassets are on Binance and you want to send them to your Ledger Nano S, you would login to Binance, go to “withdrawal” and then copy this public address from Ledger Live into Binance and click send.

-- When the balance is updated in Ledger Live, then the transaction has been completed.
+When the balance is updated in Ledger Live, then the transaction has been completed.
 Transactions vary in how long they take, depending on the cryptoasset and the speed of their blockchain.

 Send cryptoassets from your Ledger Nano S

-- To send cryptoassets from your Ledger Nano S to another wallet, click on “Send” on the left side of Ledger Live, under the Menu section.
+To send cryptoassets from your Ledger Nano S to another wallet, click on “Send” on the left side of Ledger Live, under the Menu section.

-- Select the account that you are sending cryptoassets from.
+Select the account that you are sending cryptoassets from.

-- In the “Recipient address,” copy and paste the public address from the wallet that you are sending cryptoassets to.
+In the “Recipient address,” copy and paste the public address from the wallet that you are sending cryptoassets to.

 Congratulations!
 You now know how to setup your Ledger Nano S with Ledger Live and send and receive transactions.
-As long as you protect your word seed and your Ledger Nano S physical device, than you can rest easily knowing your cryptoassets are being stored by the most secure method.
+As long as you protect your word seed and your Ledger Nano S physical device, then you can rest easily knowing your cryptoassets are being stored by the most secure method.